 700-800°C Beryllium alloys, being 1.5 times lighter than aluminum, are more solid than many specialty steels.
 They retain strength at temperatures of 700-800 degrees Celsius.

 Structural materials based on beryllium have strength, corrosion resistance and resistance to high temperatures.
 Beryllium alloys, being 1.5 times lighter than aluminum, are more solid than many specialty steels.
 They retain strength at temperature of 700-800 degrees Celsius.
 Beryllium is used in various industries including electronics, automotive, oil and gas, nuclear energy, medicine and aerospace.
-However, the high brittleness of the metal does not allow use of beryllium as a structural metal.

 Select the type of news about Kazatomprom you wish to receive